conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-overview.md

   nav: side-navigation
 ---

-The Flywheel Toolkit is a collection of tools and resources we use to help you implement the Fast Flow Flywheel.
+The Fast Flow Toolkit is a collection of tools and resources to help facilitate your Fast Flow Flywheel.
 It includes the following key elements:

 ## [🧭 Strategy](/toolkit/toolkit-strategy)